MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-strengths.md

 ## Limitations

 - **Conditional Access policies are only evaluated after the initial authentication** - As a result, authentication strength doesn't restrict a user's initial authentication.
 Suppose you are using the built-in phishing-resistant MFA strength.
-A user can still type in their password, but they will be required to use a phishing-resistant method such as FIDO2 security key before they can continue.
+A user can still type in their password, but they are required to sign in with a phishing-resistant method such as FIDO2 security key before they can continue.

 - **Require multifactor authentication and Require authentication strength can't be used together in the same Conditional Access policy** - These two Conditional Access grant controls can't be used together because the built-in authentication strength **Multifactor authentication** is equivalent to the **Require multifactor authentication** grant control.